lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     of the repulsive part of the Lennard-Jones interaction potential.
-As the energy minimization progresses, the energy rapidly decreases and reaches a negative value, indicating that the atoms have been displaced at reasonable distances from each other.
+As the energy minimization progresses, the energy rapidly decreases and reaches a negative value, indicating that the atoms have been displaced at reasonable distances from each others.

 .. admonition:: On the temperature during energy minimization
     :class: info